hsanjuan/dccpi/README.md

   * A Raspberry Pi (developed/tested on model B+)
   * DCC-decoder-equipped locomotives and tracks.
   * The Raspberry Pi needs an additional booster circuit to actually provide the signal to the tracks.
+Here is an example booster using [LMD18200 H-Bridge from TI](http://www.ti.com/product/LMD18200)

 ![Booster schematics](https://raw.githubusercontent.com/hsanjuan/dccpi/master/dcc_booster_schem.png)